Why are some people more resilient to viruses than others?

-Ed Chuong, an assistant professor of molecular, cellular and developmental biology at CU Boulder, proposes an intriguing answer: Exposure to ancient parasites by our ancestors forever altered our genome, shaping the varied responses of our immune systems today.
+Ed Chuong, an assistant professor of molecular, cellular and developmental biology at the University of Colorado at Boulder (CU Boulder), proposes an intriguing answer: Exposure to ancient parasites by our ancestors forever altered our genome, shaping the varied responses of our immune systems today.

 “If you look closely at our genome, viruses have been shaping not only our lives but also our biology and evolution for hundreds of millions of years,” said Chuong, who today was awarded the prestigious $875,000 Packard Fellowship to explore the idea.
 “It’s possible that ancient viral sequences from past pandemics are now lending a hand in helping us fight modern ones.”

 Say the word ‘genome’ and most people think of the roughly 20,000 genes that encode the proteins necessary for life.
 But in reality, notes Chuong, we may be more virus than human.
 Previous research shows that at least half the human genome is made up bits of DNA left behind by viruses and other virus-like parasites, known as transposons, which slipped into cells of our primate ancestors over the past 50 million years.